johnkstockton/johnkstockton.github.com/_posts/2013-11-30-kafka-consumers.md

 We can write our consumers to ensure that each message is processed by our app at least once.
 The bad news is, the code gets quite a bit more complicated.
 The good news is, we've already written it, and we're open sourcing our [kafka utils library](https://github.com/quantifind/kafka-utils).

-Lets take a look at how you would use our library to buffer a series of messages from kafka, and do a batch insert into a sql db.
+Lets take a look at how you would use our library to buffer a series of messages from kafka, and do a batch insert into a db.
 First, you need to write a worker that puts messages into a buffer, and can return that buffer on demand.

+    class MessageBufferingWorker
-    class MessageBufferingWorker extends BatchConsumerWorker[String,String,Seq[String]] {
+       extends BatchConsumerWorker[String,String,Seq[String]] {
       var buffer = Vector[String]()
       def addMessageToBatch(msg: MessageAndMetadata[String,String]) {buffer :+= msg.message}
       def getBatch() = {